-can't stay alone in the area. movement points:
+It's the French player turn to conduct an operation.
+The French player selects a stack in the Gildenburg area, where all the corps and their commander are on their to be Activated side.
+They get several options.
+They can activate the Bessières corps alone, or the Soult corps alone, or both corps together.
+It's not mandatory to activate the commander, but he cannot stay alone in the area.
+After revealing a card, the French player gets 4 movement point 4.
+Depending on their selection above, the stack will have the following movement points:

 Soult: No change, the stack has 4 movement points.

-Bessières: The stack gets 1 more movement point thanks to the Bessières 🔹 symbol, and has 5 movement points.
-Soult + Napoléon: The stack gets 1 more movement point thanks to the Napoléon is symbol, and has 5 movement points.
+Bessières: The stack gets 1 more movement point thanks to the Bessières symbol, and has 5 movement points.

+Soult + Napoléon: The stack gets 1 more movement point thanks to the Napoléon symbol, and has 5 movement points.

 Bessières + Napoléon: The stack gets 2 more movements point thanks to the Bessières and Napoléon symbols, and has 6 movement points.

-Soult + Bessières + Napoléon: The stack doesn't get 1 more movement point thanks to the Bessières 💱 symbol, because he is not the only corps in the stack.
-However, the stack gets 1 more movement point thanks to the Napoléon 🔹 symbol.
+Soult + Bessières + Napoléon: The stack does not get 1 more movement point thanks to the Bessières symbol, because he is not the only corps in the stack.
+However, the stack gets 1 more movement point thanks to the Napoléon symbol.
 The stack loses 1 movement point because it is made of 2 corps and has 4 movement points.